flyingzhao/FaceVerificationAndroid/README.md

 My notes about this paper: [VanillaCNN](http://blog.csdn.net/tinyzhao/article/details/53559373)

-The original implement is baseon on Caffe, and I have turned it into MXNet model.You can get more details from below:
+The original implementation is based on Caffe, and I have turned it into MXNet model.You can get more details from below:

 >https://github.com/flyingzhao/mxnet_VanillaCNN